 While each arcade has some of the same items, many other prizes are unique to each arcade.
-Be sure to check out the prize selection in both arcades, as you can redeem your tickets and tokens for prizes in either one!
+Be sure to check out the prize assortment in both arcades, as you can redeem your tickets and tokens for prizes in either one!

 There are over 120 different games in the Half Moon Penny Arcade!
 (There are multiple copies of some of the games.)
 To the right is a full listing of all the games, sorted by category.

 There are over 140 different games in the Half Moon Family Fun Center!
 (There are multiple copies of some of the games.)
 To the right is a full listing of all the games, sorted by category.

-The year 2009 will represent the 61st ANNIVERSARY of the arcades!
-The business was founded in 1948 by Sidney E. Ames, who rented a small space adjacent to the Half Moon Snack Bar for an arcade.
+The business was founded in 1949 by Sidney E. Ames, who rented a small space adjacent to the Half Moon Snack Bar for an arcade.
 Mr. Ames had a background in the arcade business.
 In 1934 and 1935, when he was just a teenager, Mr. Ames had traveled on the carnival and fair circuit with some of the first pinball machines ever to be made.
 From 1936-1950, his family owned and operated an arcade in Old Orchard Beach, Maine.
-In 1947, Mr. Ames visited Weirs Beach, saw the potential of the area, and came back the following season to start the business.
-(For more detail on Mr. Ames’s activities and family business during the 1940′s, click here.)
+In 1948, Mr. Ames visited Weirs Beach, saw the potential of the area, and came back the following season to start the business.
+(For more detail on Mr. Ames’s activities and family business during the 1940’s, click here.)

 In 1951, after two seasons in Weirs Beach, Mr. Ames purchased the Half Moon buildings and land from the local Postmaster, Howard Ballou.
 Built in the early 1930’s by Bob Wagner, the Half Moon at that time consisted of a restaurant, snack bar, and bowling alley.
 (The Half Moon Cabins, on a separate parcel of land, were purchased by Mr. Ames from Mr. Ballou on December 14, 1956.
 They are now known as the Half Moon Motel & Cottages.
 For more info about the history of the Half Moon, click here.)